-Just as universalism is the rage in liberal Christianity, so too annihilation is gaining momentum in conservative Christian circles.
-The question of course is— is annihilationism biblical?
+Just as universalism is the rage in liberal Christianity, so, too, annihilationism is gaining momentum in conservative Christian circles.
+The question, of course, is whether or not annihilationism is biblical.

 Adapted from Resurrection

-For further study, see Robert A. Peterson, Hell on Trial: The Case for Eternal Punishment (Phillipsburg, New Jersey: Presbyterian and Reformed Press, 1995); and Hank Hanegraaff, AfterLife: What You Need to Know About Heaven, the Hereafter, and Near-Death Experiences (Brentwood, TN: Worthy, 2013).
+For further study, see Robert A. Peterson, Hell on Trial: The Case for Eternal Punishment (Phillipsburg, NJ: Presbyterian and Reformed Press, 1995); and Hank Hanegraaff, AfterLife: What You Need to Know About Heaven, the Hereafter, and Near-Death Experiences (Brentwood, TN: Worthy, 2013).
 See also Are there degrees of punishment in hell?

 **Note the preceding text is adapted from a new Revised and Updated version of The Complete Bible Answer Book that is forthcoming.
 When available we will update this page with corresponding information.
 Until then you can still purchase or receive for your partnering gift the current version by clicking here for purchase or here for partnering gift. ***